Askable Notes & Playback

 Transcripts

-After releasing the playback feature, we received many requests from customers asking for the ability to generate interview transcripts on Askable.
-In response, I designed a transcription panel within the playback feature.
-This panel allows customers to toggle between the notes and transcription views, enabling them to seamlessly navigate and play key moments of the interview, whether they're referencing notes or the transcript.
+Following the playback release, we received strong demand from customers for automatic interview transcripts.
+In response, I designed a transcription panel within the playback experience that allowed customers to toggle between notes and transcript views.
+This made it easier to navigate and replay key moments whether referencing notes or the transcript itself.

 Within 8 months, what was the impact?